 Below is a complete list of 25 countries that are exempt from visa requirements:

-– Thailand, Malaysia, Singapore, Indonesia, Cambodia and Laos (30 day visa).
+– Thailand, Malaysia, Singapore, Indonesia, Cambodia, Laos and Kyrgyzstan (30-day visa).

 – Citizens of China, Cuba and North Korea holding normal passports endorsed “for public affairs” do not require a visa for Vietnam.

 – APEC Business Travel Card (ABTC) Holders from Asia-Pacific Economic Cooperation (APEC) member economies are exempted to stay within 60 days without visa.

 – Those who visit Phu Quoc Island directly without a visa can stay for up to 30 days.
 Foreigners and Vietnamese nationals with foreign passports who enter Vietnam through an international border gate and then travel to Phu Quoc Island for less than 30 days will also be granted a Vietnam visa exemption.
 If visitors wish to travel to other localities or stay on the island for more than 30 days after arriving in Phu Quoc, the immigration department will issue visas on the spot.

 Travelers who book their trips through Vietnam Travel will receive a complimentary Visa Approval Letter, subject to their nationality and except for those listed in the “special countries” category.
 Our dedicated Travel Consultants will handle the necessary paperwork and send you the approval letter via email or fax.

 Once you’ve received your Visa Approval Letter, you have two options for obtaining your Vietnam Visa.
 To streamline your immigration process, we recommend printing and completing the VISA FORM in advance.

 Option 1: Visit the Vietnamese Embassy or Consulate in your home country (or the nearest one) with your Vietnam Visa Approval Letter to obtain the visa stamp.